in the gaping wounds of humanity

 Shaped using pulleys operated by the actors themselves, the draperies, bathed in changing light, sometimes represent the relief of a mountain, sometimes the precarious shelter of a field hospital or the warm tent of a storyteller at the wake.
 Under this delicate vault vibrate words heavy with a reality that goes beyond them: this feeling of holding “an umbrella under a tsunami”from “stop water leaks with your hands” or this observation, of a simple and terrible beauty, “the face of a mother who sees her child suffer is the same in the possible and the impossible”.

-In his subjective depiction of humanitarian action, composed through the eyes of those who experience it from the inside, Tiago Rodrigues avoids the pitfalls that could have marred his enterprise: no naïveté (this anger of a woman to the discovery of the pedophile acts of one of his colleagues), no pathos or sensationalism (the stories are interrupted before crossing an unhealthy line).
+In his subjective depiction of humanitarian action, composed through the eyes of those who experience it from the inside, Tiago Rodrigues avoids the pitfalls that might have marred his enterprise: no naïveté (this anger of a woman to the discovery of the pedophile acts of one of his colleagues), no pathos or sensationalism (the stories are interrupted before crossing an unhealthy line).

 The fury of the unspeakable